atlanticwave-sdx/sdx-oxp-integrator/README.md

 # Enable all Links

-## Get all Links enable on Ampath OXPO
+## Enable all Links on Ampath OXPO

 - **URL:** `ampath.net`
 - **Command:** `/oxp/link/enable/all`